Write Modes with Tableflow in Confluent Cloud

 When Tableflow write mode is set to APPEND, Kafka records are written indelibly to the table.
 Tableflow interprets every Kafka record as a new row that is added to the table exactly-once.

-When Tableflow write mode is set to UPSERT, Kafka message keys are used as primary keys of the Tableflow table.
+When Tableflow write mode is set to UPSERT, the Kafka message key and partition number form the composite primary key of the Tableflow table.
 Upsert tables allow you to insert, update, and delete rows from a table.
-Tableflow retains the most recent version of data per key in the table.
+Tableflow retains the most recent version of data for each key in the table.
 This is the same functional behavior as a Flink table in upsert mode.
 When in upsert mode, Tableflow maintains an additional index table to improve performance at scale.

 If your key size exceeds 256 bytes, Tableflow uses a hash of your key to check for uniqueness.
 When using the upsert write mode, you are billed on Topic-Hours and GB Processed dimensions.
 The GB Processed dimension also includes processing related to index operations.